lingsamuel/Nymph/README.md

 - `obj-id#path.to.the.key/!4`: except index 4.
 This can be applied to other range reference

 - `obj-id#path.to.the.key/1,2,4-10`: index 1, 2, 4 to 10

+Reverse index won't support:

+*Nymph* aims to be a simple object database patch tool, which means the patch should know everything it wants to change.

+- `obj-id#path.to.arr/-`: select from array key path "path.to.arr", last element - won't support

+- `obj-id#path.to.arr/-1`: same as `-` - won't support

+- `obj-id#path.to.arr/-N`: select N-th element from last - won't support

 ## Non-List Operator